openshift/managed-upgrade-operator/docs/faq.md

 **Does MUO reserve compute capacity?**

 Yes, if `capacityReservation` in the upgradeconfig CR is set to `true`.
-MUO creates a new `upgrade` worker machineset for each availability zone with a size of 1 worker node.
+MUO creates a new `upgrade` worker machineset for each availability zone with a size of 1 worker node only when the cluster having machineset with label `'hive.openshift.io/machine-pool': 'worker'`.

 > **_NOTE:_** `spec.capacityReservation` is an optional field in the upgradeconfig CR.
 If this is not defined in the upgradeconfig CR the default value is set to true for OCM provider and false for LOCAL provider.